Lut1n/ImpGears/README.md

 # ImpGears

 This is a project of C++ 3D Engine using OpenGL.
-It supports voxel map.
+A simple voxel system is available within.

 Interesting points :
 - We can use a custom scene camera : Free fly camera and Strategic camera are already available.